-They're one of the most important accessories so we've picked out the best golf tees of 2020
+They're one of the most important accessories so we've picked out the best golf tees you should be pegging up.

 Whether you are Tiger Woods, a scratch golfer or a 28-handicapper, we all use golf tees, but what are the best golf tees for you?

-From wooden and plastic tees to the more sustainable bamboo tees, we answer all of your tee peg questions and pick out the best golf tees available to buy in 2020.
+From wooden and plastic tees to the more sustainable bamboo tees, we answer all of your tee peg questions and pick out the best golf tees available to buy.

 Which golf tees do most tour pros use?